-Repository
+Release Automation Repository

-The repository provides storage for artifacts to be used in Release Operations Center releases and for all actions, core and custom, to be used in Automation Studio processes.
+The repository provides storage for artifacts to be used in Release Operations Center releases and for all action packs (core and custom) to be used in processes.
 The repository server (Nexus) is installed by default as part of the Management server installation.
 The installation of the Management Server includes an option to connect to an external repository.